godaddy/gasket/packages/gasket-resolve/README.md

 The package name only of a preset.

 For example:
-  - @gasket/default-preset        - fullName
+  - @gasket/nextjs-preset        - fullName
-  - default                       - shortName
+  - nextjs                       - shortName

 **Kind**: global typedef